Anorexia nervosa: Diagnosis

 A diagnostic assessment includes the person's current circumstances, biographical history, current symptoms, and family history.
 The assessment also includes a mental state examination, which is an assessment of the person's current mood and thought content, focusing on views on weight and patterns of eating.

 DSM-5

-Anorexia nervosa is classified under the Feeding and Eating Disorders in the latest revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM 5).
+Anorexia nervosa is classified under the Feeding and Eating Disorders in the fifth revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 There is no specific BMI cut-off that defines low weight required for the diagnosis of anorexia nervosa.

 The diagnostic criteria for anorexia nervosa (all of which needing to be met for diagnosis) are: